Section 8 Participant Obligations

 - Prolonged hospitalization

-- Absences beyond the control of the family (i.e., death in the family, other family member illness)
+- Absences beyond the control of the family (i.e., death in the family, another family member's illness)

-- Other absences that are deemed necessary by the NCH
+- Other absences that are deemed necessary by the NCHA

 I. Interest in the Unit